- 4 minutes to read

 Enumerates all elements with which you can populate your Ribbon.

 Galleries display image lists within a Ribbon Control.
 Gallery items behave similarly to items in a regular menu: a click on a gallery item invokes a specific event, which you can handle to implement custom logic.
-For each gallery item, it's also possible to provide text descriptions.
+For each gallery item, it’s also possible to display text descriptions.
 In addition, galleries support hover images and tooltips.

 Emulates a menu seen in Microsoft Office products starting with Office 2010.
 Contains a main region that hosts regular commands and tabs, and a content region that displays the contents of the currently selected main region tab.